johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `minute`:  The minute of the hour between 0 and 59.

-`second`: The second of the minute between 0 and 59.
+`second`: The second of the minute between 0 and 60.

-`week`: The ISO week number.
-Week 1 of a year is the week from Monday to Sunday containing January 4.
-The last week of a year may be 52 or 53, and may include days from the following year.

 `day-of-week`: The day of the date's week, where Monday is 1 and Sunday is 7.

-`week-of-month`: The ordinal of this day of the week within its month.
-For example, July 16, 1969 was the third Wednesday of its month.
-This value has nothing to do with ISO weeks.

-`weeks-in-month`: The number of times the date's day of the week appears in its month.
-For example, there were five Wednesdays in June 1969.
-This is *not* the number of rows required to display a calendar of the month.

-`days-in-month`: The number of days in the date's month.
+`days-in-month`: The number of days in the date's month, between 28 and 31.

-`week-year`: The year, except that any days before ISO week 1 begins belong to the previous year, and any days after the last ISO week ends belong to the following year.

-`weeks-in-year`: The number of ISO weeks in this date's week-year.

-`day-of-year`: The day of the year, in the range 1-365 in non-leap years and 1-366 in leap years.
+`day-of-year`: The day of the year, between 1 and 365 in non-leap years and 1 and 366 in leap years.

 `days-in-year`: The number of days in this date's year.

-`fold`:  The date fold associated with this date (see above).

 `julian-day`: The whole number of days between this date and noon Universal Time, January 1, 4173 B.C.E.
 Julian (which is November 24, 4714 B.C.E.
 Gregorian).
+Leap seconds are ignored.

 `modified-julian-day`: The whole number of days between this date and midnight Universal Time, November 17, 1858 Gregorian.
+Leap seconds are ignored.

 `seconds-in-minute`: the number of seconds in the date's minute.